ASaiM/hmp_mock_tests/doc/report/report.md

     \label{species_abundances}
 \end{figure}

-Despite same expected species, the taxonomic diversity in SRR072232 dataset (Figure \ref{graphlan_SRR072232}) is reduced compared to the one in SRR072233 dataset (Figure \ref{graphlan_SRR072233}).
+Despite same expected species, taxonomic diversity in SRR072232 dataset is reduced compared to the one in SRR072233 dataset (Figure \ref{asaim_taxonomy}).
 Less taxons are found for each taxonomic levels.
-From the 22 expected species (Table \ref{expected_species}), 17 are found for SRR072232 and 20 for SRR072233 (Figure \ref{species_abundances}).
+From 22 expected species (Table \ref{expected_species}), 17 are found for SRR072232 and 20 for SRR072233 (Figure \ref{species_abundances}).
 The 2 expected species (*Candidata albicans*  and *Lactobacillus gasseri*) missing in SRR072233 dataset are also missing in SRR072232 dataset (Figure \ref{species_abundances}).
 This may be due to a lack of phylogenetic markers for these species in the database used in *MetaPhlAn*.

 Except *Staphylococcus*, the observed relative abundances of species for SRR072232 follows the expected ones, with some variability (Figure \ref{species_abundances}): smaller for small expected abundances and higher for high expected abundances.
 For SRR072233, same abundance is expected for all species, but a high variability is observed (Figure \ref{species_abundances}).